Javier Assad: Career

 Assad spent the 2021 season with the Double-A Tennessee Smokies, recording a 4–8 record and 5.32 ERA with 74 strikeouts in 93 innings pitched.
 He began the 2022 season with Tennessee before being promoted to the Triple-A Iowa Cubs.
 In 23 combined appearances (21 starts) Assad excelled to the tune of a 5–3 record and 2.66 ERA with 111 strikeouts in 108 1/3 innings of work.

 On August 23, 2022, Assad was promoted to the major leagues for the first time.
 He made his MLB debut that night in a spot start against the St. Louis Cardinals.
 On September 12, Assad earned his first career victory after allowing 1 run on 5 hits and 3 walks across 6 innings of work against the New York Mets.

 In 2024, the Marquee Sports Network considered Assad to have "developed into" a "crucial piece" for the Cubs, after previously being an overlooked pitcher.
+Assad started 29 contests for the Cubs during the regular season, posting a 7-6 record and 3.73 ERA with 124 strikeouts across 147 innings pitched.

 Assad was placed on the injured list to begin the 2025 season due to oblique soreness.
 On April 25, 2025, Assad was shut down due to a Grade 2 strain of his left oblique.
 He was transferred to the 60-day injured list on April 30.
 Assad was activated from the injured list for his season debut on August 12.
+He made eight total appearances (including seven starts) for Chicago, compiling a 4-1 record and 3.65 ERA with 23 strikeouts over 37 innings pitched.

+Assad was optioned to Triple-A Iowa to begin the 2026 season.

 International career

 Assad played for Team Mexico in the 2023 World Baseball Classic.
 In the Quarterfinal Game against Puerto Rico on March 12, 2023, Assad threw 2 2/3 scoreless innings in relief.

+Assad also pitched for Mexico in the World Baseball Classic in 2026.